King's Regiment (Liverpool): 1914–1915

 Mobilisation began at the onset of the war, in August 1914, at which time the 1st King's was based at Aldershot.
 Under command of Lieutenant-Colonel W.S.
 Bannatyne, the 1st King's boarded the SS Irrawaddy at Southampton.
 The battalion landed at Le Havre on 13 August with the 6th Brigade, 2nd Division, one of the original components of the British Expeditionary Force (BEF).
 The BEF first engaged the German Army at Mons, Belgium, after which it went into a retreat that was sustained until 5 September, when the Allies resolved to stand at the Marne, a river east of Paris.
 Having acted as a rearguard to the 2nd Division, the 1st King's and its brigade prevented a German force cutting off the 4th (Guards) Brigade, forming the rearguard at Villers-Cotteréts, and 70th Battery, Royal Field Artillery.
-The brigade extricated the guns, earning it praise from the 2nd Division's commanding officer, Major-General Monro.
+The brigade extricated the guns, earning it praise from the 2nd Division's commanding officer, Major-General Charles Carmichael Monro.

 The Allies halted the German advance in the First Battle of the Marne; the ensuing retreat, which prompted an Allied counter-offensive, ended at the Aisne.
 After both battles had been fought, the battalion moved north to Ypres, during the so-called "Race to the Sea".
 In an action at Langemarck during the First Battle of Ypres, the battalion captured the small village of Molenaarelstoek, just north-east of Polygon Wood.
 As the battle progressed, the German command sought a decisive victory against the outnumbered BEF and launched First Ypres' last major assault on 11 November.

 German forces advancing against the 4th King's on 12 June 1915.

 Battle of Hooge, 16 June 1915.
 In the background, the artillery marker planted atop the parapet was intended to signal to the artillery that the line had been secured.

 Located to the south of Polygon Wood, the 1st King's was one of only a few units available to defend British lines.
 A force of "12 and a half" divisions, including a composite of the élite Prussian Guard, attacked at 0900 along a 9 mi front extending from Messines to Polygon.
 Some German units breached the front in places but quickly lost momentum and were gradually pushed back by a desperate defence.
 The Prussian Guard had advanced in dense formations, each guardsman effectively side by side and led by sword-wielding officers.
 In the defence of Polygon Wood, the 1st King's held on and virtually destroyed the 3rd Prussian Foot Guards with concentrated rapid-fire and artillery support.
 By battle's end, the 1st King's casualties numbered 33 officers and 814 other ranks from an original strength of 27 officers and 991 other ranks.
 Among the battalion's dead was Lieutenant-Colonel Bannatyne, killed by a sniper on 24 October.